 Queen Amina of Zaria is one of the greatest African warrior queens to date.
 She was the daughter of King Nikatau and Queen Bakwa Turunku.
 Born in 1533, Queen Amina was a warrior queen of Zazzua—which is today’s Zaria City in Nigeria’s Kaduna State.
 She was exposed to military and political affairs by her grandfather.
 In 1576, she succeeded the throne, and Zaria became one of the largest of the seven Hausa states.

-She is credited for constructing the distinctive and fortified ancient city walls known asganuwar Amina or “Amina Walls” in her area.
-Many of these constructs are still standing to this day.
+She is credited for constructing the distinctive and fortified ancient city walls known as ganuwar Amina or “Amina Walls” in her area.
+Many of these constructions are still standing to this day.

 Apart from her conquest, her contribution to trade and commerce in her state are immense.
-She is the creator of trade routes throughout Northern Africa.
+This African queen is the creator of trade routes throughout Northern Africa.
 Queen Amina died in 1610.
 However, she remains a prominent figure in the history of Zaria.

 #2: Queen Moremi of Ile-Ife

 Queen Moremi Ajasoro was born in Offa, a town in southwestern Nigeria.
 She was famous for her bravery and tactfulness that delivered the people of Ile-Ife from slavery.
 She was married to Oranmiyan, the son of Oduduwa.
 In the 12th century, the people of Ile-Ife were invaded and oppressed by a certain tribe known as “people of the forest” (Igbo people).
 To save her people, she pledged to the river spirit called “Esimirin” to sacrifice anything demanded of her if she could discover her oppressors’ secret.